 To correct the problem, lawmakers are considering both short-term and long-term solutions.
 Currently, legislators are working to have the regulations that prohibit Medicaid for paying for certain services to be lifted.
 This is why officials are considering creating funding for more live-in facilities where patients with brain injuries can receive treatment, as well as learn coping mechanisms for the struggles they face each day.

-The Richmond Personal Injury Lawyers with Geoff McDonald & Associates understand the difficulties victims of brain injuries can face on a daily basis and are available anytime to discuss your legal options and rights if you have suffered a head injury that was not your fault.
+The Richmond injury lawyers with Geoff McDonald & Associates understand the difficulties victims of brain injuries can face on a daily basis and are available anytime to discuss your legal options and rights if you have suffered a head injury that was not your fault.